Fire Extinguisher Installation Regulations And Requirements Guide

 This article discusses the requirement of fire extinguishers in different environments.

 You can contact us, get in touch with your local fire protection authority or check out the Building Code of Australia if you have further queries.
+We can help you with your OSHA fire extinguisher requirements.
+We can also do an onsite inspection and make some suggestions to comply to OSHA fire extinguisher floor marking requirements.

 The AS 2444-2001 standard for portable fire extinguishers and fire blankets, which explains the selection and location details of extinguishers, must be strictly followed while installing fire extinguishers in buildings.